Ops

 let inputs = var_op.eval(&[5.0, 10.0]); // result is 5.0 when evaluated with inputs

 Want to create your own Op<T>?
-Its pretty simple!
-Let create a custom Square operation that squares it's input.
+It's pretty simple!
+But beware, radiate cannot serialize/deserialize custom ops.
+Let's create a custom Square operation that squares its input.

 fn my_square_op(inputs: &[f32]) -> f32 {